Everything You Need to Know About Low or Negative Home Equity

 If you have a high-interest rate on your loan, most of your monthly payments will end up going toward interest instead of paying down the loan.
 This can quickly cause you to have negative equity on your home if you’re not able to keep up on the high payments.

 The condition of your home can affect its value.
 If it is rundown and old, its value will decline.
 If you are able, be sure to make any necessary repairs or updates and keep the home well-maintained.
 This will help avoid problems later down the road that can end up being very expensive.

 What to Do When You Have Low or Negative Equity

 You may be panicking if you have low equity in your home.
 What can you do if you’re caught in this situation?
 The best way to build your equity is to continually work on lowering your loan balance each month.
 Another way is to focus on increasing the value of your home by making repairs and updates.
 However, we do realize that this may not always be possible.

 If you are struggling with your finances and keep falling behind on your monthly mortgage payments, you may want to sell your home fast to a cash buyer.
-At Express Property Solutions, we buy houses in Chicago any condition.
+At Express Property Solutions, we buy houses in Chicago in any condition.
 That’s right!
-You can sell your home to us and we will buy it exactly as it is.
+You can sell your home to us, and we will buy it exactly as it is.
 Give us a call at 312-764-0989 or fill out the form below!